-The new M.Sc. programme ‘Environmental Geography’ at the University of Bayreuth, Germany, addresses students who seek
+The new M.Sc. programme ‘Environmental Geography’ at the University of Bayreuth, Germany, addresses students who want to

-- to obtain knowledge about the dynamics of environmental processes,
+- obtain knowledge about the dynamics of environmental processes,

-- to acquire the analytical skills to assess human impacts on landforms and natural cycles,
+- acquire the analytical skills to assess human impacts on landforms and natural cycles,

 - and to benefit from an place of study that is strong in research, welcoming, and international.

 For further details on M.Sc. programme, please see our study programme.